About Us

 Now

-Rowledge Village Hall is owned independently by the village, and is managed by a committee of local people.
-It is funded entirely through rental income, fund raising and contributions from the community.
+Rowledge Village Hall is owned independently by the village and managed by a committee of local people.
+It is funded entirely through rental income, fundraising and community contributions.

-The village hall management committee 2022 members are all voluntary and are dedicated to ensuring that Rowledge has a village asset that provides a sustainable community service both now and for the future.
+The village hall management committee members are all voluntary and are committed to providing a sustainable community facility for the future.

-Visit our gallery to view some of the activities and views of the hall.
-If you have a good photograph of the village hall and you would like to share it, please send it to us so we can include it on the site – originals will be returned where requested.
+Visit our gallery to see some of the activities and views of the hall.
+If you have a photograph you would like to share, please send it to us so we can include it on the site.
+Originals can be returned on request.

 History